MaikuB/flutter_local_notifications/README.md

 In the real world, this payload could represent the id of the item you want to display the details of.
 Once the initialisation has been done, then you can manage the displaying of notifications

-Note: If your Flutter SDK is on the beta channel, then there's a known issue (https://github.com/flutter/flutter/issues/15777) where navigation won't complete the full page transition properly on Android while the app is running.
-The Flutter team have fixed this on the master channel so you may want to change to track the master channel but do so at your own risk.

 ### Displaying a notification

 ```